tjz1986/learngit/readme.txt

-Creating a new branch is  and 222simple.
+Creating a new branch is  and 222simple.  yuancheng